All Episodes

 Give him a one-time pass.

-Let them bring it back for two percent.
+Let them bring it back for 2%.

 I think negotiating better trade deals is a good idea.

-I think replacing Obamacare with free market competition, portability job to job, allow for pre-existing conditions, that would be great for everybody.
+I think replacing Obamacare with free market competition, portability job to job, allow for preexisting conditions.

 I think I want a president that can say radical Islam.